 2. Accessibility Testing

-The point of Accessibility Testing is to decide if the application or software is accessible for especially challenged people or not.
+The point of Accessibility Testing is to decide if the application or software is accessible for specially challenged people or not.

-Here, especially challenged implies hard of hearing, visually challenged, intellectually incapacitated, color blind, old age and other disability group.
-Different checks are performed, for example, font size for visually challenged, color or partial blindness, and so forth.
+Here, especially challenged implies hard of hearing, visually challenged, intellectually incapacitated, colour blind, old age and other disability groups.
+Different checks are performed, for example, font size for visually challenged, colour or partial blindness, and so forth.

 3. Ad-hoc Testing

 As the name proposes itself that this testing is performed on an ad-hoc basis, for example; with no reference to the test case and furthermore with no plan or documentation set up for such sort of testing.